 Don’t forget to earn other rewards for your Lyft rides

-As a general reminder, Lyft also has partnerships with Delta SkyMiles and Hilton Honors, so members can earn bonus rewards with their choice of one of those two programs:
+As a general reminder, Lyft also has partnerships with Alaska Mileage Plan, Delta SkyMiles, and Hilton Honors, so members can earn bonus rewards with their choice of one of those three programs:

 - Hilton and Lyft have a partnership offering 3x Hilton Honors points per dollar spent on US Lyft private rides, and 2x Hilton Honors points per dollar spent on US Lyft shared rides, on up to $10,000 of spending per year

-- Delta and Lyft have a partnership offering 2x Delta SkyMiles per dollar spent on US airport rides and 1x Delta SkyMiles per dollar spent on all other US Lyft rides
+- Delta and Lyft have a partnership offering 2x Delta SkyMiles per dollar spent on US airport rides and 1x Delta SkyMiles per dollar spent on all other US Lyft rides, with no caps on how many miles you can earn

-Personally I think the Hilton partnership is more lucrative for non-airport rides, given that I value three Hilton points at more than one Delta mile.
+Personally I think the Alaska partnership is the most lucrative, followed by the Hilton partnership, followed by the Delta partnership.
 Also make sure you’re using the best credit cards for Lyft rides.

 Has the Chase & Lyft partnership changed your ridesharing behavior?